ballerina-platform/module-ballerina-mqtt/docs/spec/spec.md

     // process results
 }
 ```
-This is a mandatory remote function which is invoked when the listener receives messages from the MQTT broker.
+This is a mandatory remote function that is invoked when the listener receives messages from the MQTT broker.
 Any errors returning from this function will be logged to the console.

 * `onError`